nf-core/rnaseq/README.md

 params.project = 'project_ID'
 ```

+The pipeline will exit with an error message if you try to run it pipeline with the default
+UPPMAX config profile and don't set project.

 ### Running using Docker
 We are in the process of setting up a Docker image with the pipeline requirements, for easier
 use and better reproducibility.
 Check back soon for more information on this!